animalsina/telegram-video-downloader/README.md

    - `session_name`: The name of the session file used for Telegram login.
    - `max_simultaneous_file_to_download`: The maximum number of files to download simultaneously.
    - `max_download_size_request_limit_kb`: The maximum limit size in kilobytes for the download request.
+   - `enable_video_compression`: Enable video compression \[BETA\].
+   - `compression_ratio`: The compression ratio used for video compression.
+   - `disk_space_limit_percentage`: The percentage of disk space to use for the download folder, after which the download will be blocked.

 ## Usage
 1. Ensure you have created and configured the `tg-config.txt` file as described above.
 [Link MyTelegram App](https://my.telegram.org/apps)